-Finland’s first ‘Planetary Health Physician’, Dr. Hanna Haveri, Specialist in Neurology, talks to ICLEI about her contributions to ongoing urban greening initiatives in the city of Lahti.
+Finland’s first ‘Planetary Health Physician’, Dr. Hanna Haveri talks about her contributions to ongoing urban greening initiatives in the city of Lahti.

 In November 2021, the City and Region of Lahti announced a 10-year initiative to bring the nature and public health agendas closer together: the Nature Step program.
 Guided by the concept of Planetary Health – which recognizes and emphasizes the links between human health and the state of natural systems – the local healthcare district and the governor of the program recruited a Planetary Health Physician to help align the efforts of medical, public health and urban planning professionals in the region.

 Can you tell us more about the Nature Step program and the context in which you were hired?

 The Nature Step program is a 10-year initiative to unite the health and environment initiatives of the Region of Lahti, the City of Lahti, and the Lahti University Campus.
 It continues the long-term tradition of environmental work that led to Lahti’s nomination as European Green Capital for the year 2021.
 We are joining forces so that we can benefit from each other’s knowledge and expertise to achieve better results in mitigating health issues, ecological problems and economical costs that originated from poor health.
 Currently, 95% of healthcare costs are spent managing diseases but only 5% go to disease prevention.
 We need to change that logic.
 It is there that nature comes into the picture.

 What does a day in your role as Planetary Health Physician look like and how is it different from the day of a regular doctor?